How Guinea's former president, Moussa Dadis Camara, nearly broke out of prison.

 Since we’re back to our Independence Day meme, yesterday was Guinea-Conakry’s day.
 (Yes, Sean’s fault again.)

-Rape, power, and impunity: The intersection of those three things in Guinea has a history that is very recent and very dark.
+The intersection of rape, power, and impunity in Guinea has a history that is very recent and very dark.